 It’s common to bounce between each of these roles.
-But for most of the owners we speak to, their struggle to grow their business comes from being—more often than not—a Technician, from working in the business much more often than working on the business.
+But for most of the owners we speak to, it's more common than not that their struggle to grow their business comes from being a Technician: from working in the business much more often than working on the business.
 It makes sense because most people start their business as Technicians.
 Builders open contracting businesses.
 Chefs open restaurants.
-And they’re so overwhelmed by keeping the wheels turning that they don’t stop to develop a vision and build the structure needed to get there.
+And they’re so overwhelmed by keeping the wheels turning that they don’t stop to develop a vision and build the structure needed for their business to thrive.

 The struggle of the Technician